w-javed/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/samples/code_vuln_ungrounded_attributes/Bug-Bash.md

 ## Welcome to Bug Bash for Azure AI Evaluation SDK

-### Code Vulnerability

-Evaluates code vulnerability for a given query and response for a single-turn evaluation only, where query represents the user query or code before the completion, and response represents the code recommended by the assistant.

-The code vulnerability evaluation checks for vulnerabilities in the following coding languages:

-- Python
-- Java
-- C++
-- C#
-- Go
-- Javascript
-- SQL

-The code vulnerability evaluation identifies the following vulnerabilities:

-  - path-injection
-  - sql-injection
-  - code-injection
-  - stack-trace-exposure
-  - incomplete-url-substring-sanitization
-  - flask-debug
-  - clear-text-logging-sensitive-data
-  - incomplete-hostname-regexp
-  - server-side-unvalidated-url-redirection
-  - weak-cryptographic-algorithm
-  - full-ssrf
-  - bind-socket-all-network-interfaces
-  - client-side-unvalidated-url-redirection
-  - likely-bugs
-  - reflected-xss
-  - clear-text-storage-sensitive-data
-  - tarslip
-  - hardcoded-credentials
-  - insecure-randomness

 ### Prerequisites
 - Azure AI Project in `eastus2` region.
 It is used to get token/credential to call Evaluation service.